haesleinhuepf/git-bob/readme.md

   If others send a pull-request, a repository member must allow the action to run manually.
 * `git-bob` is incompatible with locally running open-source/-weight LLMs.
   This might make sense when being executed locally only.
 In the Github-CI this might be impossible.
+* Recently tested `claude-3-5-sonnet-20240620` and `gpt-4o-2024-05-13` models produce useful results.
+The model `gemini-1.5-flash-001` is technically supported, too, but its results were not very useful.

 ## Similar projects